suvashish26/Link-Launcher/README.md

 # Link-Launcher
-This is a mini chrome extension which helps you to easily access your links
+This is a mini chrome extension which helps you to quickly access your links